egartley/pegasus/README.md

 ## Status

-Focusing on functionality and modularity, rather than making everything look nice (that comes later)
+Focusing on functionality and modularity, rather than making everything look nice (that comes later).
+Due to the use of HTML5, mainly [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable), everything works best in Chrome.

 ## Demo